orsenthil/senthil.learntosolveit.com-deploy/posts/2018/03/17/finished-coursera-course-image-and-video-processing-from-mars-to-hollywood-with-a-stop-at-the-hospital.rst

-`Image and Video Processing - From Mars to Hollywood with a Stop at the Hospital`_ is the course offered by `Guillermo Sapiro`_ at Coursera.
+`Image and Video Processing - From Mars to Hollywood with a Stop at the Hospital`_ is the course offered by {{% wikipedia article="Guillermo_Sapiro" %}} at Coursera.
 After a long time, I voluntarily took a course and finished it.
 I didn't pay for the course and so, I won't get a certificate.
 But I have this, and the course completion recorded in my accomplishments in coursera.